RogerRln/LP-Finding-limiting-Rxns/README.md

 # LP-Finding-limiting-Rxns
-LP Problem implemented in MATLAB that help us to identify the Enzymatic Reactions that we must relaxe their bounds in order to achieve the experimental Growth Rate on certain growth conditions.
+LP Problem implemented in MATLAB that identify the Enzymatic Reactions whose bounds need to be expanded in order to achieve the experimental Growth Rate on certain growth conditions starting from a Baseline condition.

-Here, I provided the data (inside data directory) for the simulation of growth on CH condition using SMM condition as Baseline.
-The example covers the issue of trying to predict growth on a rich medium using as a poor medium as a Baseline (training condition for our model).
+Here, I provided the data (look at data directory) for the simulation of growth on CH condition using SMM condition as Baseline.
+This example covers the issue of trying to predict growth on a rich medium using a poor medium as a Baseline (training condition for our model).

 Requirements for running the above simulation:
 1. MATLAB
 2. Cobra Toolbox library
-3. solveCobraLP.m (function modified from Cobra toolbox library that solves the LP we gave as argument to this function)
+3. solveCobraLP.m (function modified from Cobra toolbox library to solve an LP problem)
-4. OptimizedGrowth.m (I wrote this function for finding the relaxed reactions)
+4. Finding_limitingrxns.m (I wrote this function for finding the relaxed reactions)
-5. pFBA_simple.m (function modified from Cobra toolbox that finds the minimum flux through the network and returns the minimized flux and an irreversible model)
+5. pFBA_simple.m (function modified from Cobra toolbox for finding the minimum flux through the network and returning the minimized flux and an irreversible model)